 Up to 40% of the heat in your home could be leaking out your windows.

-- In summer, close curtains during the hottest part of the day.
-At night you can open curtains and windows to let warm air out and cool breezes in.
+- In summer, close curtains during the hottest part of the day and open curtains and windows at night to let warm air out and cool breezes in.

 4. Use appliances wisely

 Appliances could be responsible for as much as 30% of your energy bill.